-P Ľ ď Enter the Enter the ROW Hold down the Enter the DATA PAGE number number to be COMMAND key ($5 =$ (if using the to be programmed Enter Data, 7 = Review Enter Data programmed Data) for a full second command)
+P đ Г Enter the Enter the ROW Hold down the Enter the DATA COMMAND key (5 =PAGE number number to be (if using the programmed Enter Data, 7 =Review Enter Data to be Data) for a full second programmed command)

 When you first lift the ADMIN phone handset, CallExtend will prompt you with a P, asking for the PAGE number you want to program.
 Then, it will show an r to request the ROW number.
-Next, it will show a C to request the COMMAND; press and hold down the command key for at least one full second.
+Next, it will show a L to request the COMMAND; press and hold down the command key for at least one full second.
 If you use the Enter Data command, the display will show d to prompt you to enter your DATA; if you use the Review Data command, the DATA currently stored in this ROW of the PAGE will be displayed.
 Note: When using the Enter Data command to enter fewer than 8 characters of DATA, dial a single # sign at the end of the data to indicate you're done.
 For more information on CallExtend's display, see Appendix A.